 Mini Frittatas

 I love October!
-Seriously, love.
 Not only is rainy season going to be over any day now (I hope?), but every Monday in October is a holiday.
 One U.S. Holiday and 3 Honduran Holidays.
 Three day weekends, every weekend…yes please.

 Since we had the day off today, I had time to make one of my favorite breakfasts, mini frittatas.
 These are so easy and so versatile, great for sit down brunches, (I made them last Easter) weekday breakfasts (make them ahead and just heat one up before you walk out the door) or even school lunches.
 I also made these for Avery’s 2nd birthday.
 They can be made with any combination of different ingredients, so just throw in whatever you have in the fridge, or whatever you are in the mood for.